-Page A crop duster over a Mississippi cotton field; spray plane of the early twenties; Lt.
-John A. Macready 2 Vice President Lyndon B. Johnson with President Ngo Dinh Diem; Ambassador Frederick Nolting, Jr., Gen. Paul D. Harkins, and Lt.
-Gen. Lionel C. McGarr in Saigon 12 C-123 s at Hickam await deployment to Vietnam for defoliation activities; crewmembers board a C-123 Ranch Hand aircraft 18 Sec.
-Robert S. McNamara, Gen. Lyman L. Lemnitzer, and Gen. Paul D. Harkins visit Americans in Vietnam, May 9, 1962; Fairchild C-123s - 19 Sec.
-Zuckert congratulates Gen. LeMay on his appointment as Chief of Staff, May 22, 1961; Col. Manh, Gen. Anthis, and Col. Rogers confer with Montagnard province chiefs 32 Dr. James W. Brown leads a team checking the results of defoliation in the jungles of South Vietnam, January 1962; an RF-101 Voodoo reconnaissance plane 40 A Vietnamese officer and SSgt Milo B. Coghill, 346th Troop Carrier Sq., operate a pump aboard a C-123 during a defoliation mission over South Vietnam; a Ranch Hand cockpit of a UC-123 aircraft in South Vietnam, 1967 41 An Air Force photographer records effects of defoliation; a Vietnamese soldier inspects foliage after herbicide treatment 48 Insecticide spray boom on a wing of a C-123; a Ranch Hand aircraft on an insecticide mission 52 A flight engineer operates spray console on a modified C-123; herbicide sortie 53 Leaflets dropped by C-47s during spray flights; airmen place surrender leaflets in C-47 distribution chute 64 Loudspeakers aboard a C-47; Gen. LeMay on tour of South Vietnam, April 1962; Gen. Maxwell Taylor, Gen. Paul D. Harkins, and Maj.
-Gen. Rollen H. Anthis examine reconnaissance maps 65
+gе A crop duster over a Mississippi cotton field; spray plane of the 2 Vice President Lyndon B. Johnson with President Ngo Dinh Diem; Ambassador Frederick Nolting, Jr., Gen. Paul D. Harkins, and Lt.
+Gen. Lionel C. McGarr in Saigon 2 C-123 s at Hickam await deployment to Vietnam for defoliation activities; crewmembers board a C-123 Ranch Hand aircraft 8 Sec.
+Robert S. McNamara, Gen. Lyman L. Lemnitzer, and Gen. Paul D. Harkins visit Americans in Vietnam, May 9, 1962; Fairchild C-123s 9 Sec.
+Zuckert congratulates Gen. LeMay on his appointment as Chief of Staff, May 22, 1961; Col. Manh, Gen. Anthis, and Col. Rogers confer with Montagnard province chiefs 2 Dr. James W. Brown leads a team checking the results of defoliation in the jungles of South Vietnam, January 1962; an RF-101 Voodoo reconnaissance plane 0 A Vietnamese officer and SSgt Milo B. Coghill, 346th Troop Carrier Sq., operate a pump aboard a C-123 during a defoliation mission over South Vietnam; a Ranch Hand cockpit of a UC-123 aircraft in South Vietnam, 1967 1 An Air Force photographer records effects of defoliation; a Vietnamese soldier inspects foliage after herbicide treatment 44 8 Insecticide spray boom on a wing of a C-123; a Ranch Hand air- craft on an insecticide mission 2 A flight engineer operates spray console on a modified C-123; herbicide sortie 3 Leaflets dropped by C-47s during spray flights; airmen place surrender leaflets in C-47 distribution chute 4 Loudspeakers aboard a C-47; Gen. LeMay on tour of South Vietnam, April 1962; Gen. Maxwell Taylor, Gen. Paul D. Harkins, and Maj.
+Gen. Rollen H. Anthis examine reconnaissance maps 5

 Soldiers of a Vietnamese Armed Propaganda Team pass leaflets to villagers enlisting their support for the government; Pres.
-Kennedy with Sec.
-McNemora and C. T. Pag with Sec.
-Microalinara and Gen. Taylor after a cabinet meeting 77 Brush-infested area in a right of way (United States) 90 Same area-one year after treatment with 2,4-D and 2,4,5-T 91 "Patches" prior to its retirement, 19" an A. A45Y-1 internal spray system mounted in a UC-123K 98 Vietnamese soldier sprays fuel oil on underbrush to set fire as a method of vegetation removal 10 A1C Richard E. Wolfe, 12th Special Operations Squadron, checks herbicide level in storage tank abourd a UC-123K; A2C Ernest C. Bohn, Jr., removes hose after pumping defoliation spray into tanks of a C-123 at Da Nang AB 15 A mountainous area near Pleiku two this that B-52s dropped incendiary bombs to defoliate the area 23 In Operation "Pink Rose" B-52s set fres to the heavy growth and destroyed enemy fortifications Contrast in sprayed areas along river banks 4 Drain tank for defoliant drums, Bien Hoa, 1968; large "Agent Orange" storage tank, Bien Hoa, 1969 4 Lawn in front of the U.S. Department of Agriculture, sprayed with 2,4-D to destroy weeds as early as March 1946, 2,4-D control of weeds-before and after "Agent Orange" emptied from drums for pumping into railway tank cars at the Naval Construction Remailiest Center, Gulfport, Miss.; "Agent Orange" prepared for transportation to the Pacific for incineration Defoliant storage area at the Gulfport Scaber Center; interior of Johnston Island bunker where dioxin canadiers were stored
+Kennedy Page with Sec.
+McNamara and Gen. Taylor after a cabinet meeting 77 Brush-infested area in a right of way (United States) 90 Same area-one year after treatment with 2,4-D and 2,4,5-T 91 "Patches" prior to its retirement, 1979; an A/A45Y-1 internal spray system mounted in a UC-123K 98 Vietnamese soldier sprays fuel oil on underbrush to set fire as a method of vegetation removal 110 A1C Richard E. Wolfe, 12th Special Operations Squadron, checks herbicide level in storage tank aboard a UC-123K; A2C Ernest C. Bohn, Jr., removes hose after pumping defoliation spray into tanks of a C-123 at Da Nang AB 115 A mountainous area near Pleiku two days after B-52s dropped incendiary bombs to defoliate the area 123 In Operation "Pink Rose" B-52s set fires to the heavy growth and destroyed enemy fortifications 126 Contrast in sprayed areas along river banks 144 Drain tank for defoliant drums, Bien Hoa, 1968; large "Agent Orange" storage tank, Bien Hoa, 1969 154 Lawn in front of the U.S. Department of Agriculture, sprayed with 2,4-D to destroy weeds as early as March 1946; 2,4-D control of weeds-before and after 165 "Agent Orange" emptied from drums for pumping into railway tank cars at the Naval Construction Battalion Center, Gulfport, Miss.; "Agent Orange" prepared for transportation to the Pacific for incineration 186 Defoliant storage area at the Gulfport Seabee Center; interior of Johnston Island bunker where dioxin cannisters were stored 187